Dr. King Charter School

 Dr. King Charter School, full name Dr. Martin Luther King Jr. Charter School for Science and Technology, is a K–12 charter school, in the Lower 9th Ward, in the 9th Ward, New Orleans, Louisiana, United States.
+It is the only public high school located in the Lower 9th Ward.

 History

 The school was named after Martin Luther King Jr. The elementary school opened in 1995 and the school expanded in 2009 to include a high school.

 In the 2006–2007 school year, King students attended the former Harney School, as King had been damaged by Hurricane Katrina in 2005.
 At that time, over half of the 450 students attending Harney had attended King pre-Katrina.
 King, which re-opened in 2007, was the first Lower 9th Ward school to do so after Hurricane Katrina.
-In 2007, Principal Doris Hicks said that over 600 students registered to attend King in the 2007-2008 school year.
+In 2007, Principal Doris Hicks said that over 600 students registered to attend King in the 2007–2008 school year.